ECHibiki/4Free-FSE/README.md

 # 4chan-userscripts
-Repository of ECHibiki's Greasyfork userscripts.
+Repository of ECHibiki's Greasyfork userscripts.<br/>
+All of these scripts expand upon 4chanX's quick reply feature.

 ## 4chan-Ignoring-Enhancements
 Gives the ability to hide images with ctrl+shift+click.
 Stores in browser memory for new sessions.<br/>